msakuta/FactorishJS/README.md

 Right clicking on a building or ore harvests it.
 If it was an ore deposit, it takes some time to mine an ore.
+The progress of mining is shown as a progress bar on top of the cursor.

 ![harvesting](readme-img/harvesting.png)